petrgazarov/cumuli-aws-console-chat/README.md

 ![Logo](public/icons/logo48.png)

-# cumuli-aws-console-chat
+# Cumuli AWS Console Chat

-Cumuli extension adds a side panel with LLM chat to all AWS pages.
-It's similar to Amazon Q but uses GPT-4 Turbo.
-Besides text messages, it allows to add screenshots of the current tab to the chat.
+Cumuli Chrome extension adds a side panel with LLM chat to all AWS pages, and lets you add screenshots of the console to your queries to get context-aware responses.
+It's similar to Amazon Q but uses GPT-4 Turbo with vision.

 ### Installation